senseexcel/senseexcel/README.md

 The "Connection" portion of the Sense Excel Ribbon allows you to create and manage the connections Sense Excel makes to your Qlik Sense environment(s).
 Once a connection is configured, use the Sign In and Sign Out buttons as described below.

 a.
-Sign In : Pressing the sign in button will attempt to connect to the Connection shown in the drop down box.
+Sign-In : Pressing the sign in button will attempt to connect to the Connection shown in the drop down box.

 b.
-Sign Out: This will end your active connection to the server.
+Sign-Out: This will end your active connection to the server.

 There are two different Connection creation techniques available, a manual process as well as a step-by-step Installation Wizard:

 #### 6.1.1 Manual Connection Creation

-1. Press the "..." next to the drop down box.
+1. Press the "..." next to the drop-down box.
 2. Press the New Connection button
 3. Fill the fields in the form with the appropriate values as described below.

 a.
 "Connection Name" field.
-Enter a unique name for the connection
+Enter a unique name for the connection.

-BEST PRACTICE: Choose a Connection name that will easily identify the source and find within a drop down list.
+BEST PRACTICE: Choose a Connection name which you can easily associate with the source system and find within a drop-down list.

 b.
-Ignore Certifate Errors Checkbox.
+Ignore Certificate Errors Checkbox.

-Sometimes Qlik Sense will be run on a server without a valid security certificate.
-Checking this box will ignore https://certificate errors are that are encountered and proceed with the connection.
-Uncheking the box will allow the https:// chain to remain intact and provides the most security.
+Sometimes Qlik Sense is run on a server without a valid security certificate.
+Checking this box will ignore https://certificate errors  that are encountered and proceed with the connection.
+Unchecking the box will allow the https:// chain to remain intact and provides the most security.
 The default setting is "checked".

 ![Connection Edit Property Panel Ignore Certificate Errors](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Connection-Edit-Property-Panel-Ignore-Certificate-Errors.png)